ViktorBarzin/dot_files/README.md

 Use both.

 # Vim settings
-Vim uses the **wombat256mod.vim** colorscheme.
+Vimrc uses the **wombat256mod.vim** colorscheme.
 You can download it from the offical report of from this repo.
+Some of my python editing settings are in the vimrc.
+The pylint settings are here - search for **g:pymode_lint_**.

 # TODO